Ferico5/Ferico5/README.md

 ## Hey!
 Nice to see you. 👋

-### I'm Fferico, Fullstack web developer from Indonesia.
+### I'm Ferico, Fullstack web developer from Indonesia.

 ## 🌐 Socials: